Brody-Robinson/3D-Objects-Original-/README.md

 </p>

 <p align="center">
-  <strong>3D Project</strong> is an interactive 3D visualization application that showcases realistic rendering of complex scenes.
-This project is ideal for demonstrating proficiency in graphics programming and 3D modeling.
+  <strong>3D Project</strong> is an interactive 3D visualization application that showcases realistic rendering of complex scenes, demonstrating proficiency in graphics programming and 3D modeling using C++ and OpenGL.
 </p>

 ---

 ## 🚀 Overview

-**3D Project** enables users to:
+**3D Project** allows users to:
 - **Render Interactive 3D Objects**: Visualize and manipulate objects in a 3D space with real-time rendering.
 - **Control Animations**: Use user inputs to control animations and explore different perspectives.
-- **Experience Real-time Rendering**: High-performance rendering ensures smooth and realistic visual effects for complex scenes.
+- **Experience Real-time Rendering**: Smooth and realistic visual effects for complex scenes through high-performance rendering.

 ### 🌟 Key Features
 - **Interactive 3D Objects**: Dynamically render and manipulate 3D objects in real-time.
 - **User-Controlled Animations**: Customize animations using input controls to create dynamic scenes.
-- **High-Performance Rendering**: Utilize OpenGL for efficient and realistic rendering of detailed 3D models.
+- **High-Performance Rendering**: Leverage OpenGL for efficient and realistic rendering of detailed 3D models.

 ## 🛠️ Technology Stack
 - **Programming Language**: C++